MrDark/pokemon-universe/Packages/mysql/README.markdown

 --------------

 As of version 0.2.0 all functions return os.Error.
 If the command succeeded the return value will be nil, otherwise it will contain the error.
-If returned value is not nil then mysql error code and description can then be retreived from Errno and Error properties for additional info/debugging.
+If returned value is not nil then MySQL error code and description can then be retrieved from Errno and Error properties for additional info/debugging.
 Prepared statements have their own copy of the Errno and Error properties.
 Generated errors attempt to follow MySQL protocol/specifications as closely as possible.